LonelyThic/Stationners-Code-IC10/Automate HardSuit/Version 2/README.md

-This an example code to automate the HardSuit this is mainly just open and lock/close the helmet depend on the setting
+This an example code to automate the HardSuit with this version it allows to show the location of the suit

 Note:
-There are some values you can edit